adap/flower/doc/source/docker/run-as-subprocess.rst

 Both modes can be mixed for added flexibility.
 For instance, you can run the SuperLink in ``subprocess`` mode while keeping the SuperNode in ``process`` mode, or vice versa.
-It is also possible to configure both to run entirely in ``isolation`` mode, depending on your specific requirements.

 To run the SuperLink and SuperNode in isolation mode ``process``, refer to the :doc:`tutorial-quickstart-docker` guide.
 To run them in ``subprocess`` mode, follow the